Gupta-Kanak/library-management-system/README.md

 # library-management-system
-Java code using JDBC and GUI
+Java code using JDBC and GUI concepts.